mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 The performance of the second case is much better by a few reasons:

-- You don't need to send additional HTTP headers, which in some cases are huge
+- No need to send additional HTTP headers, which in some cases are huge
-- You reuse a single TCP socket for each message by the client
+- Reuse a single TCP connection for each message by the client
-- You have duplex connection, which allows you to receive push notifications
+- Have duplex connection, which allows you to receive push notifications

-Anyway, there's still a way of improvement.
-In the perfect case we want to talk directly to the remote TCP server, without any translation of the protocol required, remember?
+Anyway, there's still place of improvement.
+In the perfect case we want to talk directly to the remote TCP server, without translation of the protocol.

 Nowadays, most browsers (even IE10), support transfer of binary data over WebSockets.
-This allows us to skip two more steps (translate the message sent by the client and response received by the TCP server) and reduce the bandwidth usage (since encoding to Base64 will increase the size with around 30%).
+This allows us to skip two more steps (translate the message sent by the client and response received by the TCP server) and reduce the bandwidth usage (since encoding to base64 will increase the size of the message with around 30%).

-Using this strategy we got something like:
+Using binary WebSockets, we got something like:

 - Send binary data to the proxy's WebSocket
 - Forward the data to the TCP server